kelumKP/CIS7017/README.md

 # CIS7017
 This is my Data Science Degree Final Year Project.
 Technology Dissertation (CIS 7017)

+Final Research Topic

+## Predictive Modeling and Analysis of Stock Market Trends using Large-Scale Data from the Colombo Stock Exchange

+Research Question

+## Do Inflation, Banking Loan Rates, Pandemics, Elections, Exchange Rates, and Natural Disasters impact the Colombo Stock Exchange stock prices?

 Research Topics

 1. Predictive Modeling and Analysis of Stock Market Trends using Large-Scale Data from the Colombo Stock Exchange - The primary objective of this dissertation is to develop predictive models that can forecast stock prices and market trends based on historical and real-time data from the Colombo Stock Exchange.